Heliscone/HexKepler-Beta/README.md

 # HexKepler-Beta
 Very beta print files and instructions for the HexKepler automated print ejection system for Bambulab Printers

+I expect it'll be finalized earliest december, probably closer to new years!
+In fact, 1/1/2024 is my goal for publishing a fully-polished-everything. :)

 Hey there!
 This read-me is still being written, but here are very rudimentary assembly instructions.
 I recommend printing the parts in ABS as in the .3mf file.
 (The Short Arm especially)

 **Cutting Leadscrews to Length**